YuchiQiu/123.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc in the Department of Mathematics, Michigan State University, supervised by [Guo-Wei Wei](https://users.math.msu.edu/users/weig/).
+I am a postdoc in the Department of Mathematics, University of California, Irvine, working with [Qing Nie](https://faculty.sites.uci.edu/qnie/).
+Previously, I was a postdoc at Michigan State University, supervised by [Guo-Wei Wei](https://users.math.msu.edu/users/weig/).
 I received  Ph.D.
-(2020) in Mathematics from Department of Mathematics, University of California, Irvine, advised by [Qing Nie](https://faculty.sites.uci.edu/qnie/).
+(2020) at University of California, Irvine.

 Research Interests
 ======